 (1) Transmission of information to the EPA:

-(a) The Department will provide to the EPA a copy of each permit application (including any application for permit modification), each proposed permit except when a draft permit has been submitted and the EPA determines that the submittal of the draft permit is adequate, and each final Oregon Title V Operating Permit;
+(a) DEQ will provide to the EPA a copy of each permit application (including any application for permit modification), each proposed permit except when a draft permit has been submitted and the EPA determines that the submittal of the draft permit is adequate, and each final Oregon Title V Operating Permit;

 (b) The requirements of OAR 340-218-0230(1)(a) and (2)(a) may be waived for any category of sources (including any class, type, or size within such category) other than major sources if allowed by the EPA;

-(c) The Department will keep for 5 years such records and submit to the EPA such information as the EPA may reasonably require to ascertain whether the Department program complies with the requirements of the FCAA or state rules or of this division.
+(c) DEQ will keep for 5 years such records and submit to the EPA such information as the EPA may reasonably require to ascertain whether DEQ program complies with the requirements of the FCAA or state rules or of this division.

 (2) Review by affected states:

-(a) The Department will give notice of each draft permit to any affected State on or before the time that the Department provides this notice to the public under OAR 340-218-0210, except to the extent that 340-218-0170 requires the timing of the notice to be different;
+(a) DEQ will give notice of each draft permit to any affected State on or before the time that DEQ provides this notice to the public under OAR 340-218-0210, except to the extent that 340-218-0170 requires the timing of the notice to be different;

-(b) The Department, as part of the submittal of the proposed permit to the EPA (or as soon as possible after the submittal for minor permit modification procedures allowed under OAR 340-218-0170), will notify the EPA and any affected State in writing of any omission by the Department of any recommendations for the proposed permit that the affected State submitted during the public or affected State review period.
-The notice will include the Department's reasons for not accepting any such recommendation.
-The Department is not required to accept recommendations that are not based on applicable requirements or the requirements of this division.
+(b) DEQ, as part of the submittal of the proposed permit to the EPA (or as soon as possible after the submittal for minor permit modification procedures allowed under OAR 340-218-0170), will notify the EPA and any affected State in writing of any omission by DEQ of any recommendations for the proposed permit that the affected State submitted during the public or affected State review period.
+The notice will include DEQ's reasons for not accepting any such recommendation.
+DEQ is not required to accept recommendations that are not based on applicable requirements or the requirements of this division.

 (3) EPA objection:

-(a) No permit for which an application must be transmitted to the EPA under section (1) of this rule may be issued as drafted if the EPA objects to its issuance in writing within 45 days of receipt of the proposed permit and all necessary supporting information or such earlier time as agreed to by the EPA;
+(a) No permit for which an application must be transmitted to the EPA under section (1) may be issued as drafted if the EPA objects to its issuance in writing within 45 days of receipt of the proposed permit and all necessary supporting information or such earlier time as agreed to by the EPA;

-(b) The Department will, within 90 days after the date of an objection under subsection (3)(a) of this rule, revise and submit a proposed permit in response to the objection, or determine not to issue the permit;
+(b) DEQ will, within 90 days after the date of an objection under subsection (3)(a), revise and submit a proposed permit in response to the objection, or determine not to issue the permit;

-(c) If the Department determines not to issue the permit, notice of the determination will be provided to the source by certified or registered mail.
+(c) If DEQ determines not to issue the permit, notice of the determination will be provided to the source by certified or registered mail.

 (4) Public petitions to the EPA: